SDGforskning/sdg-strings/SDG03_query_action_WoS.md

     )
     OR "cardiovascular disease$" OR "heart disease" OR "heart attack$" OR "stroke$" OR "diabetes"
-    OR "chronic respiratory disease$" OR "asthma" OR "chronic obstructive pulmonary disease$" OR "COPD" OR "chronic obstructive airway disease$" OR "chronic bronchitis" OR "emphysema"
+    OR "chronic respiratory disease$" OR "asthma"  OR "emphysema" OR "chronic obstructive pulmonary disease$" OR "COPD" OR "chronic obstructive airway disease$" OR "chronic bronchitis"
+    OR (("chronic") NEAR/3 ("lung" OR "pulmonary"))
     OR "cancer$" OR "*sarcoma" OR "sarcoma$" OR "*carcinoma" OR "carcinoma$" OR "*blastoma" OR "blastoma$" OR "myeloma$" OR "lymphoma$" OR "leukaemia" OR "leukemia" OR "mesothelioma$" OR "melanoma$"
     OR (("malignant" OR "incurable") NEAR/3 ("neoplasm$" OR "tumour$" OR "tumor$")) )